What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 - What it covers: checking, savings and money market deposit accounts, certificates of deposit, cashier’s checks, and money orders.

-- How to get your money back: If your bank fails, you don’t have to do anything — the FDIC will contact you with information on how your insured funds will be returned.
+- How to get your money back: If your bank fails, you don’t have to do anything.
+The FDIC will contact you with information on how your insured funds will be returned.

 Just as the FDIC protects your money in banks, the National Credit Union Administration (NCUA) protects money held in federal credit unions.
 The NCUA is a federal agency set up in 1970 to provide deposit insurance for credit union members.

-Find out more information on credit unions at MyCreditUnion.gov and use the Share Estimator tool on that site to check how your deposits might be covered in the event of a credit union failing.
+Find more information on credit unions at MyCreditUnion.gov and use the Share Estimator tool on that site to check how your deposits might be covered in the event of a credit union failing.

 What is the NCUA insurance limit?